kick-mind/date-src/README.md

 import { GregorianCalendar } = from '@js-sugar/date/calendars/gregorian';
 import { PersianCalendar } = from '@js-sugar/date/calendars/persian';

-// Instantiate and add the calendars you need in your project.
+// Instantiate calendars you need in your project and add them to the Calendars collection.
-// Do it just once and application-wide.
+// Do it just once (application-wide).

+// 'gregorian' is the global ID of the calendar Calendars.add(new GregorianCalendar('gregorian'));

-// You can add multiple instances of a Calendar to the Calendars collection.
+// Add a PersianCalendar with id 'persian' to Calendars collection Calendars.add(new PersianCalendar('persian'));
-// Every calendar object must have a unique ID.

-Calendars.add(new GregorianCalendar('gregorian'));
-Calendars.add(new PersianCalendar('persian'));

 // Done!
-Now you are ready to use the library in your project.
 ```

+The first calendar that you add to your project, becomes 'default' calendar. you can change default calendar of your project later. when you create a DateTime object and don't sepecify the calendar of it, default calendar of your project is used as the calendar of that DateTime object.

-## Create
+## Basic Usage
 Creating a DateTime object is easy. every DateTime object has three "required" parts:

 - Calendar: like Gregorian, Hijri, Persian, ...